nikwithak/tailwag/README.md

 > [!TIP]
 > The crates.io crate is not updated frequently.
-To stay up-to-date with this crate, consider using `cargo add --git https://github.com/nikwithak/tailwag`.
+To stay up-to-date with this crate, consider using `cargo add --git https://github.com/nikwithak/tailwag --branch develop`.

 ```bash
 cargo add tailwag